noise-lab/ddns/README.md

 - timeout: Specify a timeout for DNS queries, in milliseconds.

 ## Performing Measurements
-We have created a Docker image that enables users to measure the impact of the proxy on page load times.
+We have created a Docker image that enables users to perform page loads with a headless browser to measure the performance impact of the proxy on page laod times.
 The Docker image is built to run on amd64 machines, but the Dockerfile that builds the image can be modified for different platforms.
 The image is available [here](...).
 You can load the image into Docker using `docker load < <image_name>.tar.gz`.
+We have also created a DNS response time measurement tool that exists separately from the Docker image.
+The tool is capable of performing DNS queries with DNS, DoT, and DoH, but for our purposes, users can perform DNS queries against an instance of our fork of dnscrypt-proxy.

 ### Dependencies
 Our code was built to run on Debian.